yhilpisch/rpi/doc/source/index.rst

 Small Projects with the RPi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Having set up the RPi (in particular for ``ssh`` access), you can now move on and implement one or more of the following smaller projects:
+Having set up the RPi, you can now move on and implement one or more of the following smaller projects.
+Ideally, you should **follow them in the sequence as listed below** since later projects assume (at least to some extent) that you have successfully finished earlier ones.

 The documentation is structured as follows: